google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 <!--
 Here are some helpful frames for how to receive feedback in the moment.

-If you know it’s your tendency to get defensive or shut down when receiving critical feedback, sometimes it’s best to ask for some time to digest before responding.
-If the person giving the feedback is your boss, this can be especially wise, as it’s important to preserve your relationship with that person and not say things you’ll come to regret.
-Granted, this extra time isn’t always possible, but it’s worth asking if you can receive your performance review in writing the day before you meet with your boss or put other similar structures in place.
+If you know you tend to get defensive or shut down when receiving critical feedback, sometimes it’s best to ask for time to digest before responding.
+If the person giving the feedback is your boss, this can be especially wise, as it’s important to preserve your relationship with that person and not say things you’ll regret.
+Granted, this extra time isn’t always possible.
+But if you're able to receive your yearly performance review in writing the day before you meet with your boss, why not ask for it?

 Don’t forget to ask for feedback!
 As you read in the HBR article, research shows people who explicitly seek critical feedback tend to get higher performance ratings.
 This is probably because someone who’s asking for coaching is likely to take what is said and genuinely improve.
 Asking for feedback also communicates you have humility, respect, a desire to achieve, and confidence.

-[Can you think of a time you’ve asked for constructive feedback preemptively?]
+Can you think of a time you’ve asked for constructive feedback preemptively?
 -->

 ---